Showing posts with label Dutch art. Show all posts

 'I wish we knew more clearly the aids of the ancients, their sauces, flavours, digestives, tasties, slices, cold meats, and all kinds of pickles.
 Yet I do not know whether they would have surpassed salted sturgeons’ eggs, anchovy sauce, or our royal pickles'.
 [1]

 By 'aids of the ancients,' Browne is referring to the condiments, seasonings, and preserves used by ancient cultures to enhance the flavour and preservation of their food.
 These aids would have included garum, a fermented fish sauce used by the Romans, as well as various herbs and spices.
-In his short essay his taste-buds object to herbs and spices infested by insects, and his 'stomach turned' from reading in Apicius-
+Browne's taste-buds however object to herbs and spices infested by insects, and his 'stomach turned' from reading in Apicius-

 'I certainly, who think it torture to endure fat gnats and put far from my table cumin seed that is musty with bugs, would have had my stomach turned by the sausages, tripe, morsels and coarse greens of Apicius'.